 - 2 cups fresh or frozen peas

 - 1 medium onion, chopped

 - 1 package of cooked and crumbled bacon

 - In a small bowl combine the mayonnaise and sugar.
 Set aside

-- In a trifle bowl or rectangle casserole dish, layer salad ingredients in order listed.
+- In a trifle bowl or rectangle casserole dish, layer salad ingredients in the order listed.
 Cover with a lid or plastic wrap.
-Refrigerate for at least 2 hours to overnight before serving.
+Refrigerate for at least 2 hours up to overnight before serving.